ngiger/elexis-ide/README.md

   At the end it will say something like `run it via: /opt/ide/elexis-2022-12/eclipse/eclipse -data /opt/workspaces/elexis-2022-12 -clean`
 * call this script
 * Select menu File..Import, select Oomph..Project from Catalog, then press Next.
-  Select the projects under "Elexis Projekte" you want to install.
+  Select the projects under **Elexis Projekte** you want to install.
   I usually deactive the first Manual Taks "P2 Director" as it will try to update all (already installed) features
-* Nota bene: The values are stored under rm `~/.eclipse/org.eclipse.oomph.setup/setups/user.setup`
+* Nota bene: The values for oomph are stored under `~/.eclipse/org.eclipse.oomph.setup/setups/user.setup`

 Tested under Debian bullseye and NixOS 22.11
-* The generate eclipse `/opt/ide/elexis-2022-12/eclipse` is small (32M), as most code is stored under $HOME/.eclipse
+* The generate eclipse `/opt/ide/elexis-2022-12/eclipse` is small (32M), as most code is stored under `$HOME/.eclipse`

 # NixOS: add ons

 This project defines two derivations elexis-ide and rcppt.
 Install them using flake like this

 * `nix profile install github:ngiger/elexis-ide --impure` # default is elexis-ide`
-* `nix profile install github:ngiger/elexis-ide#rcptt
+* `nix profile install github:ngiger/elexis-ide#rcptt`